Skip to main content

 Gibbs Free Energy

-Gibbs free energy (G) is a thermodynamic quantity that combines enthalpy and entropy to predict the spontaneity of a reaction.
-A negative change in Gibbs free energy (ΔG < 0) signifies that a reaction is exergonic and can occur without external energy input.
-Understanding Gibbs free energy helps in determining the favorability of biochemical reactions.
+Gibbs free energy is a thermodynamic quantity that combines enthalpy and entropy to predict the feasibility of a reaction.
+In exergonic reactions, the change in Gibbs free energy (ΔG) is negative, signifying that the reaction releases energy and can occur spontaneously.

 Recommended video: